-Martin Drlik: Return of investment: the project of educational e-environment implementation is expensive.
-Sustain development: It should be sustainable, not based only on one large project.
-Insufficient support and training of teaching staff: Teachers are focused on their disciplines.
+Return of investment.
+The project of educational e-environment implementation is expensive.

+Sustain development.
+It should be sustainable, not based only on one large project.
+Insufficient support and training of teaching staff.
+Teachers are focused on their disciplines.
 They are not able to spend a lot of time with working in a software application, which is not necessary for their research field.
 They should find support and help quickly.

-Izabella Alvarez: Besides the points already mentioned above, I would say also:
+Besides the points already mentioned above, I would say also:

-- limited technological formats that can limit the use of some methodologies;

-the need to have a web server, access difficulties and problems with communication;

-- greater difficulties of understanding and incorrect interpretation of the intentions of a stakeholder towards the attitude of another one;

-- promotion of reflection and development of critical spirit by creating online discussion groups.
+- Limited technological formats, that can limit the use of some methodologies - The need to have a web server, access difficulties and problems with communication - Greater difficulties of understanding and incorrect interpretation of the intentions of a stakeholder towards the attitude of another one - -Promotion of reflection and development of critical spirit by creating online discussion groups

-Nataliia Morze: What are the main advantages (for student, teacher, rector, university) of educational e-environment development at the university
+Name three advantages (for student, teacher, Rector, University) in developing the educational environment of the university.